zoisite-rb/zoisite-rb/guides/source/testing.md

-Here's an extract of the assertions you can use with [`minitest`](https://github.com/minitest/minitest), the default testing library used by Rails.
+Here's an extract of the assertions you can use with [`minitest`](https://github.com/minitest/minitest), the default testing library used by Zoisite.
 The `[msg]` parameter is an optional string message you can specify to make your test failure messages clearer.

 | Assertion                                                      | Purpose |